A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Existence of MFGC equilibria

 \section{Existence of MFGC equilibria}

 In this section, we prove the main result of the paper.
-We first construct the auxiliary functions announced in the introduction.
-Then, applying Kakutani's fixed point theorem, we prove the existence of an auxiliary MFGC equilibrium and finally prove the existence of a Lagrangian equilibrium.
+We first construct the auxiliary function announced in the introduction.
+Then, applying Kakutani's fixed point theorem, we prove the existence of an auxiliary MFGC equilibrium (defined in Subsection \ref{auxMFGCequ}), which will imply the existence of a Lagrangian one.